PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day4.md

 Tip: If you take notes during the presentation, it will be easier to formulate the questions you might have for the speaker.
 </div>

+## DataLab preparation (Week 1, DataLab 2):

+The next DataLab session, will focus on strengthening our presentation skills.
+As part of the learning process, you will be asked to provide feedback on each other's presentations.
+There are many ways to give feedback.
+One simple yet effective method is the hamburger or sandwich model:

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hDNde-Eub_A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*Video 1.
+What is Feedback Sandwich | Explained in 2 min.*

+- [ ] Watch the video below, and provide feedback to the presenter according to the sandwich/hamburger technique.
+Write your feedback down.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/nSGqp4-bZQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+*Video 2.
+Undergraduate Students Unwittingly Subjected to World's Worst Research Presentation.*

 ***